 Your rights regarding data supplied via this website

 You have a right to be given a copy of your personal data which you may have supplied via this website.
-To exercise this right, you must write to Tony Lane, Irish Aviation Authority, The Times Building, 11-12 D'Olier Street, Dublin 2 or email him at firstname.lastname@example.org You should include any personal identifiers which you supplied earlier via the website (e.g. Name; address; phone number; email address).
+To exercise this right, you must write to Deirdre Forrest, Irish Aviation Authority, The Times Building, 11-12 D'Olier Street, Dublin 2 or email her at Deirdre.firstname.lastname@example.org You should include any personal identifiers which you supplied earlier via the website (e.g. Name; address; phone number; email address).
 Your request will be dealt with as soon as possible and will take not more than 40 days to process.

 You also have a right to have inaccurate information corrected.
 If you discover that this office holds inaccurate information about you, you have a right to instruct the Irish Aviation Authority to correct that information.
 Such an instruction must be in writing or via email.
 A request will be dealt with as soon as possible and will take not more than 40 days to process.